astrivant/polyad/docs/operations/api-keys.md

 | `storage.separateDatabase: false` | Reuse enabled `postgresql` state storage and its login; separate-role isolation is not provided |

 Verification records contain a SHA-256 token fingerprint and nonsecret policy metadata.
-Use randomly generated, high-entropy API tokens rather than passwords.
+Use randomly generated, high-entropy API tokens.
 Mounted Secrets and policy still authorize the current token: the database does not recover a missing Secret or authenticate an old revision after rotation.
 Set `polyad_auth_lanes.disabled = true` for the appropriate scope, key group and